 It may also be determined that the management action is generally not the most effective method for achieving the management target and would be better achieved using a different method.
-Where the management action is deemed to be generally not effective, the Landholder should discuss alternatives with Trust for Nature.
+Where the management action is deemed to be generally not effective, the Landholder should discuss alternatives with TfN.